 # openHABian - Hassle-free openHAB Setup

-`` The Raspberry Pi is quite a famous platform for openHAB.
-However, setting up a fully working Linux system with all recommended packages and openHAB recommendations is a boring task, takes a lot of time and Linux newcomers are challenged in a number of ways although all they want is to run openHAB and not some server.
+`` Setting up a fully working Linux system with all recommended packages and openHAB recommendations takes a lot of time and Linux newcomers are challenged in a number of ways although all they want is to run openHAB and not some server.

 A home automation enthusiast doesn't have to be a Linux enthusiast!

-openHABian is a self-configuring Linux system setup to meet the needs of every openHAB user.
+openHABian is a self-configuring Linux system setup to reliably operate your openHAB instance 24 hours a day.
 It provides:

 - Complete SD-card images pre-configured with openHAB for the Raspberry Pi line of SBCs